gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

 You should now see sdb1 mounted at /data/brick1

 ### Step 3 - Installing GlusterFS

-(on both servers) Install the software
+(on both nodes) Install the software

 		yum install glusterfs-server